aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 1. `include` is how Dafny includes other files.
 The file `include.dfy` is a helper file we added for you.
-It has a few things things to help you.

 1. `module` is how Dafny organizes code.
 This `module` is called `AwsKmsArnParsing`.